jaz8986/GymFinder/README.md

 ### Future Plans
 Ideally I’d like to have it identify the users current location and search for gyms around the area.

+## Technologies
+Leveraged the React.js library as our primary frontend framework and integrated Sinatra as backend technology.